vladimir153240/Amsterdam-Urban-Commuters/data/raw/ReadMe.md

 ## Quick Start

-This folder contains Parquet-compressed version for Amsterdam Data and 2023 fildered csv dataset for London:
+This folder contains Parquet-compressed version for Amsterdam Data and fildered csv dataset for UK 2023.
+These two files are uploaded to save memory and reproduce the project via the notebooks in the implementation_notebooks.

 ```python
 import pandas as pd